MinaProtocol/mina/automation/terraform/modules/services/daemon/README.md

-## Coda Daemon Module
+## Mina Daemon Module

-This is a Terraform module that will deploy a Coda Daemon container as a service in AWS ECS.
+This is a Terraform module that will deploy a Mina Daemon container as a service in AWS ECS.

 ## Variables